 Film Maker IQ is a group of filmmakers who discuss a range of topics.
 With articles on things such as Make-Up Tutorials to Camera comparisons, they answer both the whys and hows of filmmaking and help us understand the new media wave, without forgetting the old.

 Filmmaking Lifestyle is a filmmaking and video production education site.
-We have all sorts of helpful resources and we've built up a solid audience of filmmakers and videographers.
+They have all sorts of helpful resources and they’ve built up a solid audience of filmmakers and videographers.

 Who did we miss?